Showing posts with label vocational training. Show all posts

 The duration of the Diploma Courses is 17 - 34 weeks.

-International Training Institute Selection List 2023
+International Training Institute (ITI PNG) Selection List 2024

 ITI PNG releases the selection list of intakes before February and July every year.
-If you submit your application, check before ITI academic year starts.
+If you submit your application, check before the ITI academic year starts.

-You can also contact the ITI office for more information on 2023 application forms, acceptance lists and courses and fees for 2023.
+You can also contact the ITI office for more information on application forms, acceptance lists and courses and fees for 2024.

 Note that ITI PNG courses and fees are quoted at the time of this article.
 This may change.
 So, check the ITI website for the latest courses, fees and admission information you need before the academic year commences.